B-urb/dotfiles/readme.md

 # Prerequisites

-install brew on macos
+- install brew on macs

-install lastpass cli

-execute remotescript eg. sh wget short url
+- run `brew bundle install`

+# How to use

+1. Log in to Bitwarden CLI
+2. `git clone --recursive`
+3. `./install`

+# About

+My dotfile config with yabai/skhd for macos and i3 on arch.